 - Informal Resolution Process: Consists of informal assistance such as strategies for the individual to inform the offending party that his/her behavior is inappropriate and should stop; coaching the responding party to make them aware of an issue and remind them of expected behaviors and adherence to UTEP policy; or assisting a department with resolution of a possible issue.

 - Formal Complaint: Consists of the complainant providing a written statement that describes the alleged conduct or incident.
 The responding party would then have an opportunity to respond.
 Based on the information received through this process, an investigation may be performed, and the findings would be part of a written report that may include recommendations.
 The complainant and responding party may respond to the findings and recommendations.
 The written report and responses would then be provided to the respective vice president for review and final determination.

 The University strictly prohibits and condemns such conduct and will take prompt disciplinary action against any individuals, or organizations within its control who are found to have engaged in discrimination or harassment.

-You may file an anonymous complaint by telephone, in writing or electronically at http://www.reportlineweb.com/utep, or with the Title IX Coordinators.
+You may file an anonymous complaint by telephone, in writing or electronically at https://www.reportlineweb.com/utep, or at https://www.utep.edu/TitleIX/Filing-a-Complaint.html.
 Your decision to remain anonymous, however, may greatly limit the University’s ability to stop the alleged conduct, collect evidence, or take action against parties accused of violating the Policy.